 Paul is extremely proud of his 100% voting record since taking office; he is committed to representing his constituency with dedication and passion.

-In the legislature, he serves as the Vice-Chair of the Joint Committee on Tourism, Arts and Cultural Development and as a member of the Joint Committee on Community Development and Small Businesses and the Joint Committee on Mental Health and Substance Abuse.
+In the legislature, he has served as the Vice-Chair of the Joint Committee on Tourism, Arts and Cultural Development and as a member of the Joint Committee on Community Development and Small Businesses and the Joint Committee on Mental Health and Substance Abuse.
+He is currently the Chair of the House Personnel and Administration.

 Paul is honored to represent the Town of Westwood, the Town of Dedham and Precinct 8 of the Town of Walpole.
 He welcomes your telephone calls, e-mails and visits to the State House.